-Under the terms of the PSA, the Company is responsible for invoicing, collecting and allocating the net field revenue from Additional Gas sales.
-See "Principal Terms of the Tanzanian PSA and Related Agreements" in the MD&A within the audited financial statements for the year ended December 31, 2018.
+Under the terms of the Production Sharing Agreement ("PSA"), the Company is responsible for invoicing, collecting and allocating the net field revenue from gas sales.
+See "Principal Terms of the Tanzanian PSA and Related Agreements" in the MD&A within the audited financial statements for 2018.

-The Company is entitled to recover all costs incurred on the exploration, development and operations of the project up to a maximum of 75% of the net field revenue ("Cost Gas") prior to the distribution of Profit Gas.
-Any costs not recovered in any period are carried forward for recovery out of future revenues.
-Once the Cost Gas has been recovered, TPDC is entitled to recover any pre-approved marketing costs.
+The Company is able to recover all costs incurred on the exploration, development and operations of the project ("Contract Expenses") up to a maximum of 75% of the net field revenue through Cost Gas revenue prior to the distribution of Profit Gas revenue.
+Any Contract Expenses not recovered in any period are carried forward for recovery out of future revenues (the "Cost Pool").
+Once the Cost Pool has been recovered, TPDC is able to recover any pre-approved marketing costs.
 Currently there are no pre-approved marketing costs for TPDC.

-The average Additional Gas sales volumes for the quarter and six months ended June 30, 2019 were above 50 MMcfd; as a consequence, the Company was entitled to a 55% share of Profit Gas revenue.
-The average Additional Gas volumes for the quarter and six months ended June 30, 2018 were below 40 MMcfd which entitled the Company to a 35% share of Profit Gas revenues.
+The average Additional Gas sales volumes for the quarter ended March 31, 2019 were above 60 MMcfd; as a consequence, the Company was entitled to a 55% share of Profit Gas revenue, compared to a 35% share in Q1 2018 when the Additional Gas volumes were below 40 MMcfd.

-The Company was allocated a total of 69% of the net field revenue for the quarter ended June 30, 2019 (Q2 2018: 75%) and 72% for the six months ended June 30, 2019 (six months ended June 30, 2018: 69%).
+The Company was allocated a total of 67% of the net field revenue for the quarter (Q1 2018: 64%).

-The reconciliation of gross field revenue to Company operating revenue, revenue and net field revenue is detailed below:
+The reconciliation of gross field revenue to Company operating revenue and net field revenue is detailed below: